SERMOS-LAB/Domain-Informed-Monotonicity/README.md

 This repository contains the implementation and experimental code for the paper "DIM: Enforcing Domain-Informed Monotonicity in Deep Neural Networks".
 DIM is a new regularization method that maintains domain-informed monotonic relationships in deep learning models to improve predictions and reduce overfitting.

 # Key Features
-1) Model-Agnostic: Works with any neural network architecture without requiring structural modifications
+1) **Model-Agnostic**: Works with any neural network architecture without requiring structural modifications
-2) Domain-Informed: Incorporates expert knowledge about monotonic relationships between features and outputs
+2) **Domain-Informed**: Incorporates expert knowledge about monotonic relationships between features and outputs
-3) Linear Baseline Reference: Establishes objective violation measurement through fitted linear trends
+3) **Linear Baseline Reference**: Establishes objective violation measurement through fitted linear trends
-4) Consistent Performance: Demonstrates MSE improvements of 20-30% across multiple architectures
+4) **Consistent Performance**: Demonstrates MSE improvements of 20-30% across multiple architectures

 # Method Overview
 DIM addresses the fundamental limitation of existing monotonicity methods by establishing an explicit linear reference trend before measuring violations.
 For each monotonic feature, the method: